brotzeit/rustic/README.md

 ## Popup

-You can execute commands with `rustic-cargo-popup`.
-The list of commands can be customized with `rustic-cargo-popup-commands`.
+You can execute commands with `rustic-popup`.
+The list of commands can be customized with `rustic-popup-commands`.

 ## Cargo outdated